JordanMartinez/purescript-jordans-reference/ReadMe.md

 - Corrections for any mistakes I've made
 - Improvements to anything I've written thus far

+**I have written an ISSUE_TEMPLATE file.
+When you open a new issue, there will be content there that tells you how to write a good, clear issue.
+Please, follow those instructions!**

 ### Learning Purescript Using This Project

 - Git clone this repo